sapegin/washingcode-book/manuscript/120_Linting.md

 export default [
   {
     rules: {
-      // * [2021-01-28]: the spirit of the rule is good, but clashes
+      // [2021-01-28]: the spirit of the rule is good, but
-      // * with some naming conventions in Next.Js and React 'unicorn/prevent-abbreviations': [
+      // clashes with some naming conventions in Next.Js
+      // and React
+      'unicorn/prevent-abbreviations': [
         'error',
         {
-          ignore: ['.*Props', '.*Ref', 'props', 'params', 'ref']
+          ignore: [
+            '.*Props',
+            '.*Ref',
+            'props',
+            'params',
+            'ref'
+          ]
         }
       ],

-      // * [2021-02-16]: This conflicts with cases where you
+      // [2021-02-16]: This conflicts with cases where you
-      // * explicitly want to provide `undefined` to a function, eg
+      // explicitly want to provide `undefined` to
-      // * the default variable of a hook 'unicorn/no-useless-undefined': ['off'],
+      // a function, eg the default variable of a hook 'unicorn/no-useless-undefined': ['off'],

-      // * [2022-06-07]: Allow us to write event handlers without an
+      // [2022-06-07]: Allow us to write event handlers
-      // * explicit return; on the last line '@typescript-eslint/no-misused-promises': [
+      // without an explicit return; on the last line '@typescript-eslint/no-misused-promises': [
         'error',
         {